jupyter4edu/jupyter-edu-book/03-notebooks-in-teaching-and-learning.md

 scaffolding the example can be critical.
 For example, if the critical concept is inside of a for loop then only coding the inner part of the for loop can be helpful and not overwhelm the presentation with scaffolding such as the setup.
 The reverse can also be true however.
-If the complexity or amount of scaffolding is displayed learners may struggle to understand the scaffolding rather than concentrating on the key concept.
+If too much complexity or scaffolding is displayed learners may struggle to understand the scaffolding rather than concentrating on the key concept.